sparkflows/sparkflows-docs/docs/tutorials/languages/multi-input-pyspark.rst

 ---------------------
 Custom code by using the multiple inputs.

-Example code to join the 2 input dataframe.
+Example code to join the 2 input DataFrame.

 ::